 In January 2013 it was given its own website after having been on the MEN Media website for several years.
-Several of MEN Media’s other newspapers also now rely on the MEN‘s website for their Web presence.
+Most of MEN Media’s other newspapers also now rely on the MEN‘s website for their Web presence.

 Its stance is on the political Left, with a populist slant.